Are there any requirements of the Retiree Wellness Program that must be completed annually?

 Yes.
 Every October, eligible retirees will be given the option to enroll in the Retiree Wellness Program effective the following January.
 As such, some requirements of the program must be completed every year, such as the annual medical check-up and appropriate tests and screenings.
-The Health Risk Assessment must be updated by January 31 each year.
+The Health Assessment Tool must be updated by January 31 each year.

 If you retire in the last four months of the calendar year, you have until December 31 of the year following your retirement to meet the annual program requirements.
-In addition, you need not update your Health Risk Assessment until January 31 of the year following the year in which you retired.
+In addition, you need not update your Health Assessment Tool until January 31 of the year following the year in which you retired.

 For those who retire from PERS or PFRS, the contribution is simply 1.5% of your monthly retirement allowance.
-For ABP retirees, the contribution is equal to 1.5% of 50 percent of the highest salary received in the five years prior to retirement.
+For ABP retirees, the contribution is equal to 1.5% of 50 percent of the highest salary received in the last year prior to retirement.
 For example, if the highest annual base salary for an ABP retiree is $50,000, the annual contribution for retiree health insurance is $375 ($31.25 per month).

 Retirees enrolled in the program must: